FreimanVS/restaurants-project/README.md

 wants to visit.

 If you want to look at a full list of restaurants with menu into it you can use '/api/v1/restaurants' GET request.
-You will get a json with the full information in such case.
+This will produce a json with the full information for you.